alexben300502/starrr/README.md

 ![Image4](images/Image4.png)
 Here, we can see a docker Hub repository page.<br>
-The repository name alexben3005/userapi represents the unique identifier for the Docker image on Docker Hub.<br>
+The repository name userapi represents the unique identifier for the Docker image on Docker Hub.<br>
-So the presence of the repository and the "Last pushed" means that we had a built that occurred and that <br>
+Also, the "Public View" button, suggesting that this page can be viewed by the public And the presence of the repository and the "Last pushed" means that we had a built that occurred and that <br>
 the image has been successfully uploaded to Docker Hub. <br>
+There are many advantages of building images on Docker hub: Centralized repository,version control <br>
+Automated builds, Scalability, Public and Private Access and finally for Kubernetes.<br>
+Indeed,  Kubernetes will be able to use Docker images to create containers.
+The images will thus <br>
+represent the application environment.
+This ensures that the application run the same way in all kind <br>
+of possible environments.

 # 5  Make container orchestration using Docker Compose